But our treasured succulents don’t have to unduly suffer

 - Even with famously cold-hardy succulents such as sempervivums, it’s a good idea to allow your new plants to ease into winter with time to acclimate to the cold.

 Cold isn’t the only consideration.
-Chilly rainstorms aren’t necessarily a succulent’s BFF either.
-Move potted plants to spaces protected by cover to prevent rot or other ill effects.
-Summer growers generally like to chill out during winter, preferring to stay on the dry side during their dormant period.
-Refrain from fertilizing them during this time.
-Sempervivums also will appreciate some refuge from persistent chilly rainfall.
-Otherwise you may have unhappy, soggy hens and chicks on your hands.
-Fast-draining soil is your friend there.
-Many cactus species can tolerate cooler, even chilly, weather, but they want to be kept dry during such times.
-Winter-growing succulents like aeoniums, on the other hand, will appreciate the water.
+Rainstorms aren’t necessarily a succulent’s BFF either, especially prolonged events or serious deluges.
+If your potted plants have already gotten a healthy soaking from Mother Nature in a given week, move them to spaces protected by cover to prevent rot or other ill effects.
+Summer growers generally like to chill out during winter, preferring to stay on the dry side during their resting period.
+Refrain from fertilizing them during this time as well.
+Winter growers such as aeoniums will appreciate the water.

-While succulents are often associated with warm climates, there are many varieties that can withstand bone-chilling winters, at least for a spell.
+Succulents are often associated with warm climates, though there are many varieties that can withstand bone-chilling winters, at least for a spell.
 Semps and many sedums can tolerate subzero temps, as can many Opuntia species.
 In fact they’ll take an insulating blanket of snow over lots of cold rain.

 Preparing your potted plants